Agile-IoT/agile-security/README.md

 ```

 In this case the username and password will be the one provided in the configuration.

+# Including IDM-web in your package.json

+If you want to include the version without PAM, just add "agile-idm-web-ui": "https://github.com/Agile-IoT/agile-idm-web-ui" to your dependencies.

+If you want to use PAM (and have installed the OS library, and are running linux) add "agile-idm-web-ui": "https://github.com/Agile-IoT/agile-idm-web-ui#pam" to your dependencies.

+The only difference between the two branch will be the package json.

 ## Run the Example